 Obviously, as a business-performance consultant, here’s my sense:

-- The medical profession should immediately take adequate security precautions.
+- The medical profession should emphasize and implement stronger security precautions.

 - All medical employees should undergo privacy-confidentiality sensitivity training.